-A lifetime cookie means that if a customer buys anything using your affiliate link, they are tied to you forever.
+A lifetime cookie means that they are tied to you forever if a customer buys anything using your affiliate link.
 Clickfunnels will continue to email, call, text, and anything else, and you’ll get the commission.

-In contrast, Amazon will only pay you once when the customer buys the product using your affiliate link.
-In addition, Amazon only provides a 24 hour cookie window.
+In contrast, Amazon will only pay you once the customer buys the product using your affiliate link.
+In addition, Amazon only provides a 24-hour cookie window.
 This means that an affiliate will only get paid a commission when a customer buys a product within 24 hours of clicking the link.

 Digital vs Physical Products

 Digital products, however, have a much cheaper cost to maintain.
-You don’t have to worry about storage, shipping, or any of the other drawbacks that come with physical products.
+In addition, you don’t have to worry about storage, shipping, or any of the other drawbacks that come with physical products.